Winter Intersession Program (WISP)

 How can I get a paid WISP?

 A limited number of paid WISPs are available each year.
 For these, the sponsor has the option to select a particular student to fill the position through a résumé collection and often, an interview.
 All paid WISP opportunities will be posted on the WISP website and on Handshake.
 You will receive an email with instructions for applying for paid WISPs on Handshake in mid-October.
 It is your responsibility to check the page periodically and keep abreast of all available paid opportunities.
 Students will be notified if they have been selected for any of the paid WISPs prior to the WISP lottery in order that those students not selected may still choose an unpaid position.
+Sponsors who offer unpaid opportunities must ensure they meet the six federal guidelines set by the FLSA.

 There are no WISPs posted for my geographic area.
 Can I still participate?